Removal and repair of shock absorbers GAZ-2705

 Remove the rubber bushings from the shock absorber eye

-Remove the rear suspension shock absorber in the same way.
+The rear suspension shock absorber is removed in the same way.

 Shock absorber repair

-Disassembly of the shock absorber should only be done in case of obvious shock absorber failures.
+The shock absorber should be disassembled only in case of obvious shock absorber malfunctions.

-The degree of disassembly depends on the nature of the malfunction.
-So, if tightening the tank nut did not rule out fluid leakage, then the shock absorber must be partially disassembled.
+The extent of disassembly depends on the nature of the malfunction.
+So, if tightening the reservoir nut does not prevent fluid leakage, then the shock absorber must be partially disassembled.

 Disassemble shock absorbers in the following order:

-- - clamp the lower eye in a vice, extend the stem 1 (see Fig. 1) beyond the failure and unscrew the nut 4 of the tank;
+- - clamp the lower eye in a vice, pull rod 1 (see Fig. 1) past the stop and unscrew nut 4 of the tank;

-- - carefully swing the sleeve 5 of the stuffing box 6 by the rod 1 and lift the cylinder 11 out of the reservoir;
+- - carefully swing the race 5 of the oil seal 6 by the rod 1 and lift the cylinder 11 from the reservoir;

-- - lower the cylinder to the bottom of the tank and, holding it, remove the piston rod 14; drain the liquid from the tank and cylinder into a measuring cup;
+- - lower the cylinder to the bottom of the tank and, holding it, remove the rod with piston 14; drain the liquid from the reservoir and cylinder into a measuring cup;

-- - remove the cylinder from the reservoir and, holding the lower part of the compression valve body 19 in a vice, swing the cylinder and release it from the valve body.
+- - remove the cylinder from the tank and, holding the lower part of the compression valve body 19 in a vice, swing the cylinder and release it from the valve body.

-As a rule, the compression valve is not disassembled, but only thoroughly washed with kerosene and pressed into the cylinder in its original place.
+As a rule, the compression valve is not disassembled, but only thoroughly washed with kerosene m and is pressed into the cylinder in its original place.

-If it is necessary to disassemble it, unscrew the nut 23;
+If it is necessary to disassemble it, unscrew nut 23;

-- - clamp the stem in a vice by the upper eye and unscrew the nut 17 of the recoil valve, remove in succession the restrictive plate 16, discs 15, piston 14, plate 13, spring and restrictive plate 12. the rest of the liquid - into the reservoir.
+- - hold the rod by the upper eye in a vice and unscrew the nut 17 of the recoil valve, remove in sequence the restrictor plate 16, discs 15, piston 14, plate 13, spring and restrictor plate 12.
+The remaining part of the liquid goes into the reservoir.

-Remove the cylinder from the reservoir and, while supporting the cylinder above the reservoir, check the fluid flow through the compression valve.
+Remove the cylinder from the reservoir and, supporting the cylinder above the reservoir, check the flow of fluid through the compression valve.

-When properly assembled, there should be a drip of fluid;
+If assembled correctly, there should be a drip of liquid;

-- - insert the rod with piston 14 without distortion into the cylinder, install the guide 9 rod into the cylinder and slowly, so that there is no splash of liquid, lower the cylinder into the tank;
+- - insert the rod with piston 14 into the cylinder without distortion, install the rod guide 9 into the cylinder and slowly, so that there is no splash of liquid, lower the cylinder into the reservoir;

-Tightening the nut presses the rod guide into the cylinder.
+When the nut is tightened, the guide rod is pressed into the cylinder.

-After assembling the shock absorber, move the rod in and out several times until a uniform force appears along the entire length of its stroke.
+After assembling the shock absorber, you should push the rod in and out several times until a uniform force appears along the entire length of its stroke.

-To check the tightness of the shock absorber, it is recommended after assembly to keep it in a horizontal position with the stem retracted to failure for at least 10 hours.
+To check the tightness of the shock absorber, it is recommended that after assembly, keep it in a horizontal position with the rod pushed all the way in for at least 10 hours.

 Shock absorber malfunctions and solutions